About Krabi, Thailand

-The province of Krabi, on the Andaman coast of Thailand, has long been shadowed by the more famous Thai beach destinations such as Phuket, Pattaya and Koh Samui.
-These, however, display a completely different outlook onto Thai culture and as these places grow ever more crowded, the natural charms of Krabi have been attracting an increasing number of holiday makers.
 Many who visit this part of Thailand say there is something extra special about Krabi, compared to other destinations.
 Located 800 kilometres south of Bangkok, Krabi Province is an area of outstanding natural beauty.
-Classic virgin beaches fringed with staggering limestone cliff formations, are but a few jaw dropping beauties that capture the rustic, true essence of Southern Thailand.
+Classic virgin beaches fringed with staggering limestone cliff formations are just a few of its jaw dropping attractions.

-Krabi, as a province, includes over 150 islands, all brimming with possibilities and various recreational opportunities.
-Dominated by scenic limestone terrain and beautiful secluded beaches, it is fast becoming one of the most attractive destinations in the world.
-These southern paradise shores attract people of all generations; young party goers, active travellers and holiday makers travelling with their families.
-Whether it’s a beach holiday you’re seeking or an adventure packed trip, Thailand is brimming with tourist attractions, fabulous resorts, backpacker hostels and memorable escapades to last a lifetime.
+These southern paradise shores attract people of all generations.
+From young party goers and active travellers to holiday makers and young families.
+Whether it’s a beach holiday you’re seeking or an adventure packed trip, Krabi is packed full with attractions, fabulous resorts, backpacker hostels and memorable escapades to last a lifetime.

-It’s really no surprise that so many people rave about Krabi and dream about visiting the place.
-With its pristine beaches, blue lagoons, soft golden sands, waterfalls, caves and dense jungles, nature lovers and beach babes will be in heaven.
-Towering cliffs of limestone and caves with stalactites and stalagmites centuries old also make up the landscape of Krabi Province.
-Krabi’s beautiful coastline is one of the province’s most attractive assets with small coves and corals like nowhere else in the world.
+Those who have been lucky enough to visit Krabi rave about the place, whilst others dream about visiting this beautiful part of Thailand.
+Pristine white sand beaches, blue lagoons, cascading waterfalls and enchanting caves and jungles are everywhere.
+Nature lovers and beach babes will be in heaven.
+Towering limestone cliffs and caves decorated with stalactites and stalagmites are evidence of centuries old landscape.
+Krabi’s beautiful coastline is one of the province’s most attractive assets.
+Small caves and coral reefs teaming with marine life are unlike anywhere else in the world.